DaveTrev/bark-and-stride/README.md

    - The landing includes a photograph with text overlay to allow the user to see a aspirational scene of a happy dog relaxing in a park/ forest scene.
    - This section introduces the user to Bark & Stride with a large high impact image, grabbing the attention of dog owners.
    - the image is selected to create a connection with the users/customers and the service being offered
+   - The image is in a fixed position, various styles of a scrolling image was used but for responsive design, the fixed postion lead to better styling

  ![Landing Page](assets/images/mockup-image/hero.png)